cybersader/awesome-cybersader/📁 50 - Cybersade/YLC 2024 Presentation/YLC 2024 Presentation.md

 - Cyberwar - government
 - IT infrastructure and system design - businesses
+- Data usage - businesses
-- Technology use - families, individuals
+- Technology use and data exposure - families, individuals